 Ask two questions: "Based on the damage, what's your expected timeline, best case and worst case?" and "What's the most likely thing that would stretch this into the worst case?"

 A shop that answers both specifically is planning the repair properly.
 A shop that says "about a week" without qualification is either guessing or hoping the variables go their way.
+Hoping is not a project plan.
+Hoping is what you do at the slot machines.

 Frequently Asked